Varicose veins are more than a cosmetic problem

 Not long ago, the only way to get rid of varicose veins was a surgical procedure called vein stripping.
 Today, we offer several minimally invasive options that are all done in the office using a local anesthetic:

 During sclerotherapy, we inject a medication that makes the vein walls collapse and close.
 Then the treated area turns into scar tissue that your body naturally removes.

 Sclerotherapy is the primary treatment for spider veins, and it also works well for varicose veins.
 For small veins, we inject the liquid medication.
 For larger varicose veins, we use a foam medication that expands inside the veins to effectively treat the surface of the vein walls.

 Endovenous ablation is a procedure in which we use ultrasound imaging to see your veins and to guide a narrow catheter through the blood vessels to the targeted varicose vein.
 The catheter is inserted through a nick in your skin that’s so small it doesn’t need stitches and doesn’t leave a scar.

 Once the catheter is at the targeted varicose vein, radiofrequency energy is used to heat the vein, making the walls close and sealing it shut.
-Just like sclerotherapy, scar tissue forms and it’s eliminated by your body.
+Just like in sclerotherapy, scar tissue forms, and it’s eliminated by your body.